jaselgarcia/perl-csv-tools/README.md

 - [ ] vstack: Need to be able to return unique fields per record, potetnially through flag.
 May also want stdin parding functionality.
 Definitely want ability to read more than a single file
 - [ ] csvgrep: Need a grep that dosen't get tripped up by embedded new lines
-- [ ] sub\_newline: Substitute new lines with provided character.
+- [x] sub\_newline: Substitute new lines with provided character.
 Single space by default

 ## Scripts

+- **sub\_newline:** Used to replace embedded newline with string of choice.
+Accepts files but enables piping in following scripts.
-- **vstack:** used to stack fields in the same record vertically, often for piping into unix tools that favor new-line-delimited lists
+- **vstack:** Used to stack fields in the same record vertically, often for piping into unix tools that favor new-line-delimited lists